opf/openproject/docs/user-guide/work-packages/share-work-packages/README.md

 - Project member - returns all users that are project members
 - Not project member - returns all users that are not project members
-- Project group - returns all users that are members of the group, which includes the project
+- Project group - returns all users that are members of a group which is part of the project
-- Not project group - returns all users that are not members of the group, which includes the project
+- Not project group - returns all users that are members of a group which is not part of the project

 Following user roles are available as filters:

 ![Filter list of users by user role](openproject_user_guide_sharing_member_role_filter.png)

-You can search for a user via a user name or an email address.
+You can search for a user or a group via a user name, group name or an email address.
 You can either select an existing user from the dropdown menu or enter an email address for an entirely new user, who will receive an invitation to create an account on your instance.

+It is possible to add multiple users or groups at the same time.

 ![search for a new user to share a work package](openproject_user_guide_shared_search.png)

-A user with whom you shared the work package will be added to the members of the project with the role **Work Package Viewer** and will be visible in the list of the project members.
-IS THIS TRUE?
-THEN WHY ARE THERE NON-PROJECT MEMBER ROLES AVAILABLE AS FILTERS?
+A user with whom you shared the work package will be added with the role **Work Package Viewer**.
+However this user is **not** automatically a member of the whole project.
+A project member will typically have more permissions within the project than viewing a work package.

 Users with whom you shared the work package will also receive an email notification alerting them that the work package has been shared.